semo94/the-architect/docs/backend-spec.md

 ## 1. Executive Summary

-This specification outlines the implementation of GitHub Single Sign-On (SSO) authentication for the Knowledge Expansion platform.
+This specification outlines the implementation of GitHub Single Sign-On (SSO) authentication for the Breadthwise platform.
 The solution introduces a modular monolith backend architecture using Fastify, containerized with Docker, deployed on Render, and backed by Neon Postgres serverless database.

 ## 2. Architecture Overview